shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 </cronjobs>
 ```

+This file will be analyzed and applied on every plugin installation and update.
+When this file is applied new cronjobs will be added, existing cronjobs updated and missing ones will be deleted.
+Whether a cronjob exists will be determined by the given action.

 The cronjob manager will publish an event according to the name given with the `action` tag, whenever your cronjob is due to execute.
 Just subscribe to this event and register a handler.
 Example (in your plugin or subscriber class):

 ```php